-Guest Teachers are a critical part of the smooth operation of the education program at Forest View Elementary.
-Staff are expected to carefully prepare for any absence, whether pre-arranged or sudden.
-You should speak frequently with your students concerning your expectations for behavior and activity at any time when the class is being taught by a guest teacher.
+Guest Teachers and Paras are a critical part of the smooth operation of the education program at Mill Creek Elementary School.
+All staff are expected to carefully prepare for any absence, whether prearranged or sudden.
+Students should be made aware of your expectations for behavior when a guest teacher or para will be covering for a staff absence.

-- 1. Each teacher should have a substitute folder which contains the following: lesson plans, specific classroom routines, emergency procedures, daily schedule, seating charts, class lists, contact information, and emergency sub plans.
-Substitute procedure forms and substitute folders must be updated and prepared. - 2.
+- 1. Each teacher will complete a substitute folder that is kept in the office and given to the substitute when they check in.
+The substitute folder should contain the following: lesson plans, specific classroom routines, emergency procedures, daily schedule, seating charts, class lists, contact information, and emergency sub plans.
+It is expected that substitute folders and related information will always be current and updated as needed. - 2.
 All staff shall maintain up-to-date seating charts for each class and keep them in a place where a guest teacher can locate them easily. - 3.
 Teachers shall develop plans to assist guest teachers in conducting learning experiences appropriate to their subject and the instructional goals."
 (Collective Bargaining Agreement 10.03) - 4.
-Preferred guest teachers can be requested through the district's automated substitute calling program.
-Staff with questions about this system should ask for help from the Office Manager.
-Staff are responsible for informing the district of any personal absence by calling the Automated Sub System or by logging in to the system from the district website.
+Preferred guest teachers can be requested through the district's online substitute program.
+Staff with questions about this system should ask for help from the office manager.

+Staff are responsible for informing the district of any personal absence by documenting in the Frontline System or by logging in to the system from the district website.
+(See Appendix.)
 All absences must be recorded in the system, whether you require a substitute or not.
 Staff must log in or call in to the system personally; the office cannot call in an absence for you.
-Any non-personal (eg. Field trip/conference) absence must be communicated to Ros Resch so she can enter the absence and "order" a sub.